-Phillips is the destination for international collectors to buy and sell the world’s most important contemporary works of art.
-By focusing specifically on the defining aesthetic movements of the last century, weâ€™ve set ourselves apart as the most dynamic and forward-thinking auction house.
-Our considered approach and specialized knowledge lead clients to seek our guidance on market trends and insights.
+Phillips is the destination for international collectors to buy and sell the world’s most important twentieth-century and contemporary works of art, design, jewels, watches, photographs and editions.
+By focusing specifically on the defining aesthetic movements of the last century, we have set ourselves apart as the most dynamic and forward-thinking auction house in the world.
+Our global presence, seasoned expertise and individualized client service lead collectors to seek our guidance on market trends and insights.

 The Phillips team is comprised of specialists from auction houses, museums, galleries and other leading arts institutions.
 In addition to conducting auctions in our New York, London, Hong Kong and Geneva salerooms, we hold private sales and curated selling exhibitions around the world.
 Outside of the opportunities we provide to consign or buy through auctions and private sales, we consult with museums, advise private estates and corporate clients and offer appraisals, valuations and other financial services.